rachelxaltman/Database-Project14/README.md

 Business Rules:

 - A User can rate a driver
-- A User can select a driver based off of their raitings
+- A User can select a driver based off of their ratings
-- A User can see how many times their driver was raited -
+- A User can see how many times their driver was rated
--
+- Drivers can view their ratings
+- Administrators can view Driver Ratings

 EERD (full database): https://github.com/rachelxaltman/Database-Project14/blob/main/Updated_Model.mwb
 ![GitHub Logo](/EERD%20model.png)